 The consequences of plagiarism range from a failing grade for an assignment or course to disciplinary probation or even expulsion from the university.
-See UVic's policy on academic integrity for more about the consequences of plagiarism and other forms of cheating.
+UVic's policy on academic integrity provides more information about the consequences of plagiarism and other forms of cheating.

 - Buying a paper in any form (online or from another student)

 - Hiring or letting someone do your assignment for you